🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Recap and the problem

-In our previous blog post, we've added retries to our shopping-demo.
-The gateway application will retry failing requests to one of the product microservices up to three times and provide a fallback value if the third retry isn't successful.
+In our previous blog post, we added retries to our shopping-demo.
+The gateway application will retry failing requests to one of the product microservices up to three times and provide a fallback value if the third retry isn’t successful.

 However, this could lead to a follow-up problem.
 Imagine you are feeling bad and want to stay in bed that day.
 Now all your colleagues are asking you the whole day: “Are you feeling better?”, “Are you feeling better?”
 “Are you….”
 It’s not the best situation to recover.

-Circuit Breaker
+Introducing a Circuit Breaker

 This is where the concept of circuit breaker makes sense.
 I couldn’t explain it better than Martin Fowler did in his article about circuit breakers.